English Branches - Overview

 Several Scottish families moved South to England and at least one English family moved North to Scotland.
 We use the terms English and Scottish to refer to the origins of branches rather than their current locations.
 We have not yet found any evidence for a common ancestry between the English and Scottish branches.

-First recorded use of the surname
+Earliest recorded uses of the surname in England

 The earliest recorded use of the surname that we have found so far is Johannes and Magota ffayrhome who lived at Carleton, near Stayncrosse, in what is now South Yorkshire.
 They are entered in the Yorkshire Poll Tax Records for 1379.
 However, it cannot be assumed that they are very distant ancestors because Yorkshire surnames were particularly transitory and not necessarily hereditary.
 The idea of hereditary names took much longer to establish in the north of England than in the south.